pimlie/nuxt-lambda/README.md

 ### :warning: Optimized build by default with limited Nuxt.js functionality

-> You can disable the optimized build by setting `lambda.optimize: false` in your nuxt.config
+> You can enable the full Nuxt.js handler by setting `lambda.handler: 'full'` in your nuxt.config

-This command will by default create a lambda for Nuxt.js SSR that is extremely optimized to run serverless.
+This command will by default create a lambda for Nuxt.js SSR that is optimized to run serverless.
 That means most non-essential Nuxt.js SSR features have been stripped out.

 - No connect server (it uses @nuxt/vue-renderer directly instead of going through @nuxt/server)
 - No support for runtime modules (only buildModules)